You are here

 In all claims relating to sexual and physical abuse, it is open to delegates to accept a credible statutory declaration as sufficient to establish the fact of abuse, taking account of all the particular circumstances of the case and all the available evidence.

-However, in the absence of contradictory evidence, delegates will always accept a credible statutory declaration as sufficient to establish the fact of abuse in claims related to incidents of physical or sexual abuse of children under 18 at the time of the abuse, where the abuse occurred before 11 April 2011.
+However, in the absence of contradictory evidence, delegates will always accept a credible statutory declaration as sufficient to establish the fact of abuse in claims related to incidents of physical or sexual abuse of children under 18 at the time of the abuse.

 It is important to note that a statutory declaration is not the only means by which a claimant can establish the fact of abuse.
 Nor are delegates encouraged to reject claimants' personal accounts that fail to meet the above criteria.